Borsdata-Sweden/API/README.md

 # Updates
 2019-04-04
 -Add new API call to get list of Last Stockprice for all Instruments.
 (No need to call all Instruments to get last stockprices on daily basis.
-One call insted of +1600)
+One call instead of +1600)

 -Add new API call to get all reports for one Instrument.
 (To get Year, R12, Quarter Reports you only need one call)